 net start spooler

 When you have a print job that’s stuck and keeping you from using your printer, this clear print queue command line sequence will get rid of it more reliably than any other method.
 It’s fast.
 It’s less infuriating than right-clicking on a hung print job and then waiting 15 minutes for it to finally disappear.
 If you find yourself doing this a lot, you might want to save it as a batch file and keep it someplace handy.
+It will help you get back to work quickly.

 I’ve collected most of my scripting resources in a single post about scripting Windows sysadmin tasks.